sapphonie/sm-stopbadpackets/README.md

 DON'T USE THIS YET.

-Used to combat server lagger / cheats fucking with network packets in TF2.
+Used to combat server lagger bs / cheats fucking with network packets in TF2.